andradesdiego/vwdh-spa/README.md

 ### 2. HTTP Adapter

-The actual HTTP logic (with `fetch`, `try/catch`, headers, etc.) is encapsulated in a dedicated file:
+The actual HTTP logic (with fetch, error handling, headers, and DTO–Domain mapping) lives in `src/infrastructure/http/http.car.ts`.
-`src/infrastructure/http/http.car.ts`.
+We use a single base path, `/api`, so the frontend code is identical across environments:

+- **Development**: Vite proxies /api → http://localhost:4000 (JSON Server).

+- **Production**: the same `/api` endpoints are served by a lightweight Vercel Serverless Function (`/api/cars` and `/api/cars/:id`).

 This adapter is used internally by `CarApiRepository` and contains all the side-effect logic.